-Medulloblastoma (muh-dul-o-blas-TOE-muh) is a cancerous (malignant) brain tumor that starts in the lower back part of the brain, called the cerebellum.
-The cerebellum is involved in muscle coordination, balance and movement.
+Medulloblastoma (muh-dul-o-blas-TOE-muh) is a cancerous brain tumor that starts in the lower back part of the brain.
+This part of the brain is called the cerebellum.
+It is involved in muscle coordination, balance and movement.

-Medulloblastoma can occur at any age, but most often occurs in young children.
+Medulloblastoma can happen at any age, but most often occurs in young children.
 Though medulloblastoma is rare, it's the most common cancerous brain tumor in children.
-Children need to be seen at a center that has a team of pediatric specialists with expertise and experience in pediatric brain tumors, with access to the latest technology and treatments for children.
+Medulloblastoma happens more often in families that have a history of conditions that increase the risk of cancer.
+These syndromes include Gorlin syndrome or Turcot syndrome.

 The process of diagnosis usually starts with a medical history review and a discussion of signs and symptoms.
 Tests and procedures used to diagnose medulloblastoma include:

 - Neurological exam.
-During this procedure, vision, hearing, balance, coordination and reflexes are tested.
-This helps determine which part of the brain might be affected by the tumor.
+During this exam, vision, hearing, balance, coordination and reflexes are tested.
+This can help show which part of the brain might be affected by the tumor.

-- Removal of cerebrospinal fluid for testing (lumbar puncture).
-Also called a spinal tap, this procedure involves inserting a needle between two bones in the lower spine to draw out cerebrospinal fluid from around the spinal cord.
-The fluid is tested to look for tumor cells or other abnormalities.
+- Removal of cerebrospinal fluid for testing.
+A spinal tap, also called a lumbar puncture, involves inserting a needle between two bones in the lower spine.
+The needle draws out cerebrospinal fluid from around the spinal cord.
+The fluid is tested in a lab to look for tumor cells.
 This test is only done after managing the pressure in the brain or removing the tumor.

 - Surgery to relieve fluid buildup in the brain.
-A medulloblastoma may grow to block the flow of cerebrospinal fluid, which can cause a buildup of fluid that puts pressure on the brain (hydrocephalus).
-Surgery to create a pathway for the fluid to flow out of the brain (external ventricular drain or ventriculoperitoneal shunt) may be recommended.
+A medulloblastoma may grow to block the flow of cerebrospinal fluid.
+This can cause a buildup of fluid that puts pressure on the brain.
+To reduce the pressure, a surgeon can create a pathway for the fluid to flow out of the brain.
 Sometimes this procedure can be combined with surgery to remove the tumor.

 - Surgery to remove the medulloblastoma.
-A pediatric or adult brain surgeon (neurosurgeon) removes the tumor, taking care not to harm nearby tissue.
-But sometimes it's not possible to remove the tumor entirely because medulloblastoma forms near critical structures deep within the brain.
-All patients with medulloblastoma should receive additional treatments after surgery to target any remaining cells.
+The goal of surgery is to remove all of the medulloblastoma.
+But sometimes it's not possible to fully remove the tumor because it forms near important structures deep within the brain.
+Most people with medulloblastoma need more treatments after surgery to kill any cancer cells that are left.

 - Chemotherapy.
-Chemotherapy uses drugs to kill tumor cells.
-Typically, children and adults with medulloblastoma receive these drugs as an injection into the vein (intravenous chemotherapy).
-Chemotherapy may be recommended after surgery or radiation therapy, or in certain cases, at the same time as radiation therapy.
-In some cases, high dose chemotherapy followed by stem cell rescue (a stem cell transplant using the patient's own stem cells) may be used.
+Chemotherapy uses medicines to kill cancer cells.
+Typically, children and adults with medulloblastoma receive these medicines as an injection into veins.
+Chemotherapy may be used after surgery or radiation therapy.
+Sometimes it's done at the same time as radiation therapy.

 - Clinical trials.
-Clinical trials enroll eligible participants to study the effectiveness of new treatments or to study new ways of using existing treatments, such as different combinations or timing of radiation therapy and chemotherapy.
+Clinical trials enroll eligible participants to study new treatments or to study new ways of using existing treatments, such as different combinations or timing of radiation therapy and chemotherapy.
 These studies provide a chance to try the latest treatment options, though the risk of side effects may not be known.
-Talk with your doctor for advice.
+Talk with your health care provider for advice.